nicode-io/The_Starting_Point/README.md

         *   You should be redirected to your freshly installed 404 page !

     *   #####   Restricted IPs
-        > Sometimes you want to give access to specific IP's to a folder or otherwise you want to refuse access to specific IP's, for example if you ban an user's IP.
+        > :warning: Sometimes you want to give access to specific IP's to a folder or otherwise you want to refuse access to specific IP's, for example if you ban an user's IP.
 You can do that in two ways: **1.** allow all IP's but somes or **2.** do not allow any addresses except certain
         *   **1.** Block IPs
             *   Edit your **.htaccess** file:
             ```$ sudo nano .htaccess```